dmis-lab/tbinet/README.md

-# CLARINET
+# Keras implementation of CLARINET.
+CLARINET is an attention based neural network that predicts transcription factor-DNA binding from a given DNA sequence.

 ![model image](CLARINET_fig.PNG)

-Keras implementation of CLARINET.

-CLARINET is an attention based deep learning model that predicts whether a TF binds to a given DNA sequence in a ChIP-seq experiment.
+  Overview of CLARINET

 ## Requirements
 - numpy (1.14.6)